The Road to the Closest Point is Paved by Good Neighbors: A graph via greedy permutation

 In the constructed graph, the list of outgoing edges $\EE_v$, from a vertex $v$, is sorted in increasing order by the index of the destination.
 This ordering can be realized by always adding the outgoing edges at the end of this list.

-\paragraph{Answering \ANN queries.} The search uses the ``impulsive'' greedy routing described in \secref{n_n_graphs}.
+\paragraph{Answering \ANN queries.} The search uses the ``impulsive'' greedy routing described in \secref{greedy_routing}.
 Given a query point $q \in \Re^d$, the algorithm starts with the current point being $c=p_1$.
 The algorithm now scans the outgoing edges $\dirEdgeY{c}{p_j}$ from the current vertex, sorted by increasing index $j$.
 The algorithm sets $c=p_j$, as soon as an edge $\dirEdgeY{c}{p_j}$ is encountered such that

-It then restarts the scanning process of the out edges of the new vertex $c$.
+It then restarts the scanning process of the outgoing edges of the new vertex $c$.
 This process continues until all the outgoing edges of the current vertex have been scanned without finding a profitable move, and the algorithm returns the current node.